giellalt/lang-liv/liv.md

 *keņg0000i examples:*

 **Rule: a:ä palatalization**

 *aʼmā%^PalatalizeLeft%^ConsSh%^VowsRM%>ḑi examples:*

 *äʼm00000ḑi examples:*

 * * *

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/phonology.twolc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-liv/blob/main/src/fst/phonology.twolc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 V_ "(eng) ear/(est) /(fin) /(lav)" ;

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/questionablemisc_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/questionablemisc_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/questionablemisc_newwords.lexc](https://github.com/giellalt/lang-liv/blob/main/src/fst/stems/questionablemisc_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 A_ "(eng) /(est) /(fin) /(lav)" ;

 ADD NEW ADJECTIVES BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>Acronyms
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives_newwords.lexc](https://github.com/giellalt/lang-liv/blob/main/src/fst/stems/adjectives_newwords.lexc)</small>

+---

+Acronyms
 Livonian acronyms ...

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/acronyms.lexc](https://github.com/giellalt/lang-liv/blob/main/src/fst/stems/acronyms.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/acronyms.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/acronyms.lexc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
+Exceptions are quite strange word-forms. the ones that do not fit anywhere else.
-else.
 This file contains all enumerated word forms that cannot reasonably be created from lexical data by regular inflection.
 Usually there should be next to none exceptions, it's always better to have a paradigm that covers only one or few words than an exception since these will not work nicely with e.g. compounding scheme or possibly many end applications.

 the verbs of negation have partial inflection:
 * *äʼb:* `äb+V+Neg+Act+Ind+Prs+Sg1`